WebbROI/telescope-themes/README.md

 WebbROI Telescope Themes
 =========

-*Themes are compatible with latest Telescope v0.20.5*
+*Themes are compatible with Telescope v0.20 and up.*

 Free professional themes for Telescope brought to you by [WebbROI](http://webbroi.com).